-Which is the Most Ergonomic and Efficient Keyboard?
+Which is the Most Ergonomic Keyboard?
+Which is the Most Efficient Keyboard?

 In the past decade or so there has been a proliferation of computer keyboards being touted by their makers as "revolutionary", "innovative", "efficient", "original", "novel", but worst of all ... "ergonomic"!!